nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 #### Troubleshooting Connection Problems

-* Review any messages that the connect commnand gave you.
+* Review any messages that the connect command gave you.
 Did they look like the examples of a successful connection?

-* Double check you used the right network when you used the connect commnand.
+* Double check that you used the right network with the `connect` command.

 * If everything checked out until you got to `ping`, there's a good chance the problem is with your router or connection to the internet.
+Some networks have firewalls on them that will allow you to connect but prevent foreign devices from transferring information.

 * Connman not Installed Error

-If you try to use `connman` and you get an error that it is not found or is not a command, chances are that you are using the Debian image.
-The `connman` commands only apply to C.H.I.P.
-Pros running the simple Buildroot OS.
+	If you try to use ConnMan and you get an error that it is not found or is not a 	command, chances are that you are using the Debian image.
+The ConnMan commands only apply to C.H.I.P.
+Pros running the Buildroot OS.

 ### Disconnect from Network with Connman
-To disconnect from your network, you might first want a reminder of what unfriendly string is used to describe your access point:
+To disconnect from your network, you might first want a reminder of the unfriendly string used to describe your access point:

 ```shell
 connmanctl services
 ```

-Which will output information about your current connection:
+This command will output information about your current connection:

 ```shell
 YOUR_NETWORK         wifi_xxxxxxxxxxxx_xxxxxx_managed_psk
 ```

-Use the string ID to disconnect:
+Copy and paste the string ID along with the `disconnect` command:

 ```shell
 connmanctl disconnect wifi_xxxxxxxxxxxx_xxxxxx_managed_psk